 In fact this is what I use instead of journaling cards now as they are so much lighter and more gentle on my Bible pages.

-I’ll do a tutorial on this someday (smile), until then, have you tried Bible journaling?
-What did you find most surprising when you started?
+I may do a tutorial on this someday (smile), until then, have you tried Bible journaling?
+What did you find the most surprising when you started?
 Share them in the comments below.

-Get your own Inspire Bible and start Bible journaling today!
+Get your own Inspire Bible on Amazon and start Bible journaling today!